lakshmankumar12/general_reading_notes/ssl_tls.md

 #dump the ec key
 openssl ec -in ec.key -noout -text

+# dump a ec-pub key that is base64 encoded form of a der-key
+openssl ec -pubin -inform der -in b64encodedDerPub.key -noout -text

 # add a paraphrase to your key..
 Use this option
 -aes128

 # verify ssh-key fingerprint
 file="$HOME/.ssh/id_rsa"
 openssl pkcs8 -in ${file} -inform PEM -outform DER -topk8 -nocrypt | openssl sha1 -c

+# openssh
+# see public key from private key. (-y) just does that
+ssh-keygen -f private_key.pem -y

 ```